redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

+* Fixed a bug that caused installations to crash on older, unsecure versions of PHP.
 * Fixed a bug with calculations that caused brackets to appear in calculation fields.
 * On/off settings should now save properly in all situations.
 * Dragging a field should now properly scroll the screen.

 == Changelog ==

+= 3.0.22 (11 January 2017) =

+*Bugs:*

+* Fixed a bug that caused installations to crash on older, unsecure versions of PHP.

 = 3.0.21 (11 January 2017) =